 If a wire breaks, you can use a clipper or a small wire cutter to shorten the wire length and avoid cheeks skin damage.
 In case the wires derail, use a pencil eraser and try to insert the wire back into its intended position.

 Call or set an emergency appointment in any of those cases, including a loose bracket.
-At Reopelle Orthodontics, we strive to provide our patients a warm and personal care for their orthodontic needs for a beautiful smile.
+At Reopelle Orthodontics, we strive to provide our patients with warm and personal care for their orthodontic needs for a beautiful smile.